vladikcomper/MegaPCM/docs/API.md

 > [!NOTE]
 >
-> Mega PCM accepts commands (play, pause, stop) once per frame, rougly a few scanlines after VBlank is over.
+> Mega PCM accepts commands (play, pause, stop) once per frame, roughly a few scanlines after VBlank is over.
 If commands are sent more than once per frame, only the last stored command will be processed.

 **Usage:**